-Qi is foundational in Chinese medicine.
-Qi as a concept is generally accepted in East-Asian cultures but often negated in the West leading to a mindset that invalidates or ignores Chinese medicine itself.
+Qi is foundational in the theory and practice of Chinese medicine.
+Qi as a concept is generally accepted in East-Asian cultures, but in the West is often negated or ignored, leading to misunderstandings about the validity of Chinese medicine.

-Qi is usually understood as “energy”, an invisible force that exists in all of nature.
-According to Chinese medicine theory qi travels along channels that connect all parts of the body.
-When the qi is blocked, deficient, or otherwise imbalanced then we use acupuncture needles or other stimulation at sensitive points along the channel -acupuncture points- to keep the qi flowing.
+Qi is usually described as “energy”, an invisible force that exists in all of nature.
+Chinese medicine theory tells us that qi travels along channels that connect all parts of the body and disease is the result of the qi being blocked, deficient, or otherwise imbalanced.
+The use of acupuncture needles or other stimulation at responsive points along the channels rebalances the qi and restores health.

-There are a few keys to approaching a deeper understanding of qi and to have a better appreciation of the sophistication and insight of ancient Chinese medicine.
+There are a few keys for a deeper understanding of qi and a better appreciation of the sophistication and insight of ancient Chinese medicine.

 Qi is movement and functionality